craigsapp/ratioscore/doc/pitch/index.md

 C4 (middle C) will be used as the reference pitch if none is given in a ratio column.
 The reference pitch can be tuned off of EQ/A440 by adding/subtracting a cent interval from the note name.
-The cent interval should should have the letter "c" following it:
+The cent interval should have the letter "c" following it:

 {% include ratioscore.html id="cent-reference" tabsize="12" %}
 <script type="application/x-ratioscore" id="cent-reference">